DevAndArtist/swift-singletongenerator/README.md

     var myStringSingleton = String.getSingleton

-Two different setter for the singleton instance.
-Both can also return the new instance if needed.
+There are two different setter to set the singleton instance.
+Both can return the new instance if needed.
 If the singleton instance is not yet created the setter will create one automatically.
 You can also provide the first value by yourself.
 This is helpful when you want initialize your instace with a custom initializer and not the designated `init()` from the `SingletonType` protocol.

 ##### Setter #1: